draconisPW/PWMAngband/docs/hacking/modifying.rst

   affecting player, monsters, objects, and/or terrain.
 In particular, this file defines details of the effects of elemental attacks (such as fire or shards) and the effectiveness of corresponding player resistance.
-New projections have to be included in src/list-projections.h, and the code to implement their effects put in other source files - src/project-obj.c for effects on objects, and other similarly-named files.
+New projections have to be included in list-projections.h, and the code to implement their effects put in other source files - project-obj.c for effects on objects, and other similarly-named files.

+..

 realm.txt
   This contains a small amount of information about the current magic realms.

+..

 summon.txt
   This contains definitions for the types of monsters that can be summoned.
-  Adding a new summon type is not yet possible, because the summon spells are hard-coded in src/list-mon-spells.h
+  Adding a new summon type is not yet possible, because the summon spells are hard-coded in list-mon-spells.h

+..

 dungeon.txt
   This file contains the list of dungeons.

+..

 socials.txt
   This file contains the list of simple role-playing messages.

+..

 town.txt
   This file contains the list of towns and their coordinates on the metamap.

+..

 town_bree.txt
   This file contains the layout for the town of Bree.

+..

 town_gondolin.txt
   This file contains the layout for the town of Gondolin.

+..

 town_lothlorien.txt
   This file contains the layout for the town of Lothlorien.

+..

 town_minas_anor.txt
   This file contains the layout for the town of Minas Anor.

+..

 town_umbar.txt
   This file contains the layout for the town of Umbar.

+..

 town_feat.txt
   This file contains the symbols used to describe the layout for the above towns.

+..

 wild_feat.txt
   This file contains the list of available terrain types in the wilderness.
   Order must match entries in list-wild-feats.h.

+..

 wild_info.txt
   This file contains the layout for the metamap.

+..

 dragon_breed.txt
   This file contains information about dragon breeds.